 This challenge breaks down as follows:

 Many typical MCUs in this type of application wake up the MCU core and various peripherals to do sensor measurements (Figure 1).
 When there is an event to report, such as a door opening, the MCU reports it and then returns to its duty-cycle process.
 This takes a lot of energy and does not maximize battery life because the “whole MCU” is operating including many peripherals and unneeded core processing power.

 In fact, this approach will most likely result in a poor customer experience: the customer puts the device into their environment, sets it up on the network, and enables it, only to have it die a few months later because it does a poor job of managing its battery power.

-The ideal solution will address every point in the challenge statement above... it will maximize the time the product can adequately sense the environment on a single battery charge.
+The ideal solution will address every point in the challenge statement above by maximizing the time the product can adequately sense the environment on a single battery charge.

-With this in mind, a battery-powered IoT sensor device would offer:
+With this in mind, a battery-powered IoT sensor device would offer the following:

-Years ago, Silicon Labs anticipated the importance of battery-operated wireless sensor applications.
-We have been investing aggressively in energy-efficient wireless, MCU, and sensor technology ever since.
+Years ago, Silicon Labs anticipated the importance of battery-operated wireless sensor applications and began investing aggressively in energy-efficient wireless, MCU, and sensor technology ever since.

 Our Gecko MCUs are architected with energy-efficiency in mind and offer several key systems that allow them to operate more efficiently and longer than other MCUs.